-Pennsylvania Libations expanding to new wine store and Helltown Brewing taproom
+Pennsylvania Libations expands with new wine shop and Helltown Brewing taproom.

 Christian Simmons is dedicated to preserving and promoting Pennsylvania spirits.
 The founder of Pennsylvania Libations spirit store has spent the last three years working to form connections between local distillers and their fans.
 And this winter, he’s moving on to wine and beer.
 In December, Simmons is launching the first phase of Pennsylvania Libations’ expansion called 1700 Penn.